jwrfree/uiux/README.md

 </details>

-## 📄 Lisensi
+## 📄 License

-Proyek ini dilisensikan di bawah Lisensi MIT - lihat file `LICENSE` untuk detailnya.
+This project is licensed under the MIT License - see the `LICENSE` file for details.

-## ✉️ Kontak
+## ✉️ Contact

-Untuk pertanyaan, kolaborasi, atau sekadar menyapa, silakan hubungi saya melalui bagian kontak di website.
+For questions, collaborations, or just to say hello, please contact me through the contact section on the website.